robocorp/example-simple-web-scraper/README.md

 You executed a web scraper task, congratulations!

-During the process, you learned some concepts and features of the Robot Framework and some good practices:

 - How to set up a project and its dependencies
 - How to define a task
 - Use the `browser` library provided by `robocorp`